br-automation-com/awesome-B-R/README.md

 *alarm handling, recipe handling, data logging, user handling etc.*

 ### based on mapp Services
+* [mappDatabase](https://github.com/br-automation-com/mappDatabase-Demo) - Sample project for a basic recipe system using mappDatabase and mappView
+* [mappData](https://github.com/br-automation-com/mappView-Recorder) - This is a sample project for a data recorder with mappView and mappData
+* [mappBackup](https://github.com/br-automation-com/mappView-Backup) - Sample for a software management with mappView and mappBackup
+* [mappRecipe](https://github.com/br-automation-com/mappView-Recipe) - Sample for a user management with mappView and mappRecipe
+*
 ### based on standard libraries
 * [simple recipe handling](https://github.com/hilch/dataobj-recipe) - Automation Studio demo: simple recipe handling with data objects (Library DataObj)
 * [FindUsbStickOnBAndRPlc](https://github.com/hilch/FindUsbStickOnBAndRPlc) -Search USB Stick connected to a B&amp;R PLC and use it as file device for FileIO - Library.